 Call Crain Brogdon, LLP at 214-522-9404 for a complimentary consultation to discuss your options for compensation.

 Each case is different, so it depends.
 Factors may exist that cause a claim for compensation to take longer than normal, such as the involvement of multiple liable parties.
-Regardless of the circumstances of your case, you can depend on Crain Brogdon, LLP to work hard to get your claim settled in a timely manner.
+However, regardless of the circumstances of your case, you can depend on Crain Brogdon, LLP to work hard to get your claim settled in a timely manner.

 The amount of compensation you receive depends on the seriousness of your injuries as well as the competence of your Dallas amusement park accident attorney.
 Depending on the case, a skilled advocate may be able to recover more than quadruple the amount the insurance company is offering.